leon-sd/CAS502-skillnet-explorer/README.md

 To execute the tool, simply run `python skills.py`.
 It will run for a few moments and then ask you to input a skill.
 You can find the codes and titles for each skill in the file `skills-list.csv` (e.g. `2.A.1.a` for "Reading Comprehension").
 Once entered, the program will produce a file labeled `skill_results.csv` with a list of 10 skills are that are most often used in combination with the entered skill and the top five professions in which a skill is important for.
 If the skill input field is left blank, the program will prompt you to input a skill and close.
 If there is no skill matching the ones listed in `skills-list.csv`, the program will prompt you that no matching skill was found and close.
 If you entere a skill that partially matches multiple skills from the list (either a partial code match or partial name match), the program will list all of the partially matched values and ask you to input more specificity.

+## Bug Reporting, Feature Requests, and Updates

+This repository is a part of a project for CAS502 CAS Computation at ASU Spring 2026.
+We will not be providing additional updates to the repository beyond the end point of this project at the end of the course.
+If you find bugs or want to add new features or updates then please do so by creating a fork and making those changes within your own repository.

 ## Repository content

 The following files are part of this repository: